 UC's School of Law is the internationally recognised, professionally relevant, community-focused Law School in New Zealand.
-UC is rated in the top 100 universities in the world for Law (QS world university rankings by subject 2014).
+UC is rated in the top 100 universities in the world for Law (out of 3,500 universities evaluated — QS World University Rankings by Subject 2015).
 We have been producing outstanding legal graduates for over 130 years.

 The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
 Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
 International visitors to the School provide specialist courses on a regular basis and students are able to attend guest lectures by Supreme Court Judges.